elixir-nx/nx/nx/guides/getting_started/introduction.md

 #Nx.Tensor<
 s32[2][2]
 [
   [1, 2],
   [3, 4]
 ]
 ```

-To know Nx, we'll get to know tensors first.
+To learn Nx, we'll get to know tensors first.
 The following overview will touch
-on the major libraries.
-Then, future notebooks will take a deep dive into working
+on the major features.
+The advanced section of the documentation will take a deep dive into working
-with tensors in detail, autograd, and backends.
-Then, we'll dive into specific
+with tensors in detail, autodiff, and backends.
-problem spaces like Axon, the machine learning library.